fairagro/basic_infrastructure/helmcharts/zalf-nextcloud/README.md

 This is just an information to prevent from confusion.

 During backup you can observe that both database instances will terminate and restart.
-The reason for this is unknown.
+This is triggered by a patch of the kubernetes PostgreSQL object.
 Restart of the primary database instance will trigger a failover.
-This will implicitely create a new PostgreSQL timeline.
-So a database backup will also create a new timelime.
-During restore the original timeline will be restored.
+This will implicitely create a new PostgreSQL timeline and cause a new basebackup of the new timetime once the PostgreSQL cluster is restarted.
+It is yet unclear if this has any implications (except a waste of storage, CPU and network resources because of the additional backup).
+During restore the original timelinewill be restored.

 ## Some useful shell commands ##